gvwilson/thirdbit/src/fiction/darker-web/index.md

 for their sake.
 He will be too, if he can't—

-Something dark rises from the road in front of him, bending in ways that aren't logically possible.
+Something rises from the road in front of him, bending in ways that aren't logically possible.
 It's too late to brake,
 so he does the only thing he can.